Chinese Evergreen Care: Tips For Growing An Aglaonema

 Temperature

 If your home is comfortable for you, it’ll be so for your houseplants too.
-Just be sure to keep your Aglaonemas away from any cold drafts as well as air conditioning or heating vents.
+Just be sure to keep your Aglaonemas away from cold drafts and air conditioning or heating vents.

 Humidity